 We were engaged 2 weeks later and married within the year.
 This man not only shared his last name with me, but he gave his name to my son as well when he adopted him.

 We had our first daughter in 2014.
 I desperately wanted to stay home with my children so that I could focus on leading them and taking care of our home.
 It didn’t seem like there was any way for this possible.
 We crunched numbers and we prayed hard for God to show us what to do.
 We took a leap of faith and I quit my job before my maternity leave was over.
-We sold our house and farm, bought a smaller place, paid off our debt, and I am now so blessed to be a stay at home mom of my 3 crazy kiddos.
-We raise honey bees, horses, pigs, goats, cows, and chickens and I teach my kids at home.
+We sold our house and farm, bought a smaller place, paid off our debt, and I am now so blessed to be a stay at home mom of my 4 crazy kiddos.
+We have raised honey bees, horses, pigs, goats, cows, and chickens over the last few years and I have had the privilege of teaching my kids at home.
 We are happier now than we have ever been and I am so grateful to the Author of my life!

 Bless your heart if you read through all of that.
 I don’t do the “long story short” thing very well.
 My hope is to use my story and the knowledge that I have gained to encourage other mamas.
 I want you all to know that you CAN achieve your dreams.
 You don’t have to be in debt, you don’t have to work outside of the home if you don’t want to, you can prove the nay-sayers in your life wrong, you don’t have to live in the shameful shadow of your past, and you most definitely have God writing your story whether you can see the words clearly or not.

-I hope that you can glean something useful from this blog whether it is a financial tip, a freezer recipe to save you time in the afternoon, a fun craft or homestead tutorial, some mom-to-mom encouragement, or a complete record keeping pack to help you keep up with you crazy busy life!
+I hope that you can glean something useful from this blog whether it is a financial tip, a freezer recipe to save you time in the afternoon, a fun craft for the kiddos, homestead tutorials and tips, some mom-to-mom encouragement, or a record keeping pack to help you keep up with you crazy busy life!

 You can join the Faithful Farmwife community by following this link.
 You will receive the password to the Member Resource Library, the weekly Homestead Mama Minute, and access to the Mamas on the Homestead Facebook Group!